 Electric companies are required to permit net metering for eligible customers.
 The current limit on eligible renewable generation capacity in the State is 1,500 MW.
-This limit represents about 8 percent of the peak demand, which is approximately 20,000 MW in the State.
-The generating capacity of an electric generating system used by an eligible customer-generator for net metering may not exceed 2 MW.
+This limit represents about 10 percent of the peak demand, which is on the order of 15,000 MW in the State.
+The generating capacity of an electric generating system used by an eligible customer-generator for net metering may not exceed 2 megawatts.